2020 — Lebanon (online), IL/US

 Me: Debated for A-State from 2007-2011; mostly Parli, but some LD, IPDA, and Worlds.
 Assistant coach for A-State from 2011-2013 and Director of Debate for A-State from 2016-present.

 Content: I'll listen to anything, but I do not evaluate blippy claims that lack warrants or logical impact scenarios.
-I also wish people would try to use more irony and satire in debate.
+I also wish people would try to use more irony and satire in debate, so thank you in advance if you're funny.

 Speaker Points: These exist to reward good speakers.
 What is a good speaker?
 For me, a good speaker has little to do with who won the round.
 Speed doesn't make you a good speaker.
 Knowing lots of stuff doesn't make you a good speaker.
 Winning an argument doesn't make you a good speaker.
 It's that other thing that makes you good.
 Do that.